arnicas/interactive-vis-course/Week7/README.md

 I also added the dots on **[multiple_lines_labels.html](multiple_lines_labels.html).**  Notice it's hard to grab the dots and lines sometimes.
 See the next section below for the advanced tool trick to deal with that.

+By popular demand, this is how you might structure your code to do a highlight of the line when you hover over a dot and show a tooltip: See **[multiple_lines_labels_tooltips.html](multiple_lines_labels_tooltips.html)**.
+The example uses an id that matches on the line and circle, to make it easier to select the line from the circle.

 Here's another alternative, tricky way to add a dot on the line at the point closest to the mouse:

 * Clever line bisect mouseover label trick from Mike Bostock: http://bl.ocks.org/mbostock/3902569